 Technical analysis is a method used to evaluate and predict the future price movements of financial assets, like stocks, commodities, and currencies, by analyzing past market data, primarily price and volume.
-Unlike fundamental analysis, which focuses on a company's financials and market activities, technical analysis seeks to identify patterns and trends in the trading activity and uses this information to forecast future price movements.
+Unlike fundamental analysis, which focuses on a company's financials and market activities, technical analysis seeks to identify patterns and trends in the trading activity.
+It uses this information to forecast future price movements.

-One of the key components of technical analysis is the analysis of trading volume.
+One of the key components of technical analysis is trading volume analysis.
 Volume represents the total number of shares or contracts traded for a specific security within a given time frame.
 It is a significant indicator because it provides insights into the strength or weakness of price movements.

-In this article, we will delve deeper into the practical aspects of incorporating volume into trading charts.
+This article will delve deeper into the practical aspects of incorporating volume into trading charts.
 Understanding how to interpret volume alongside price action is vital for any technical analysis.
-Showing various charting techniques that highlight volume trends and anomalies, and discuss how these can be correlated with price movements to identify potential trading opportunities.
+We will demonstrate various charting techniques that highlight volume trends and anomalies and discuss how these can be correlated with price movements to identify potential trading opportunities.

 Spotting Breakouts